nellyflashier/nellyflashier/README.md

-## Hi there 👋
+## Hi there,👋 glad to have you here!
-# Hi, I'm Nelly Nyaga

-I am a computational biologist with an MSc in Precision Medicine from the University of Glasgow.
+My name is Nelly Nyaga, a computational biologist with an MSc in Precision Medicine from the University of Glasgow.
 My work sits at the intersection of multi-omics data analysis and human disease, with a focus on cancer, rare diseases, and non-communicable diseases.

+I enjoy figuring things out, solving problems.
 ---

 ## What I work on